What is Karma? A review of the book Karma Cola.

 I see the difference between east and west largely in the response to the idea of karma.
 Westerners think they can control karma, so it goads them into action: work out more, be nicer, get up earlier, pay bills on time, work harder, whatever.
 The ego mind of the westerner springs into action and tries to control the situation, to a desired outcome or effect.

 I don’t see the same reaction in India.
 Indians tend to be more philosophical, more accepting, more resigned you could say.
-My teacher in India, Swami Brahmdev, would encourage us to increase our consciousness, in other words to learn from the situations we find ourselves in.
+One of my teachers in India, Swami Brahmdev of Aurovalley Ashram, would encourage us to increase our consciousness, in other words to learn from the situations we find ourselves in.
 Not to try and control or change the situations.

-But I am still trying to learn this concept, so I am open to more insight — please comment!
+I am still trying to learn this concept, and always open to more insight.

 If you enjoyed this post, you can….